-There are many things to be concerned with when selecting a book for your child to read, especially children who haven’t become devoted to a specific genre or author.
-Usually, kids around 2nd to 3rd grades are still “playing the field”, trying to determine the books of most interest.
+There are many things to be concerned with when selecting a book for your child to read, especially for children who haven’t become devoted to a specific genre or author.
+Usually, kids around 2nd to 3rd grades are still “playing the field,” trying to determine the books of most interest.
 Or, they’ll get hooked on one topic or one author, and you’ll want to see your child reach out and try new things.

 How to find new books for your child